HaiLe95/atlas-configuration-and-build/README.md

   ```

 After finishing installization.
 There're will be new package named same like [apache-atlas-${version}] in distro module, in my case it is [apache-atlas-3.0.0-SNAPSHOT].
 This is main directory we're working on.
-All configurations are there too.

-Let's start a server.
+## Start Atlas

   ```
   $ python distro/apache-atlas-${version}/bin/atlas_start.py